FAQs for the Local Emergency Directive

-Yes, Waterparks may operate at 50 percent capacity; and, any video arcade components must remain closed.
-Waterparks owned and operated by the City of El Paso follow specific protocols.
+Yes, Waterparks may operate at 50 percent capacity; and, any video arcade components must follow specific protocols.
+Waterparks owned and operated by the City of El Paso remain closed.

 City Parks and Recreation Facilities

 Hiking and walking trails across the City are open.
-Visitors are required to keep six feet apart from others not within their household, not congregate with people who are not from their household, required to use face coverings unless exercising, and urged not use trails if they or anyone in their household is experiencing COVID-19 symptoms.
-View a complete list of walking paths.
+Visitors are required to keep six feet apart from others not within their household, not congregate with people who are not from their household, to use face coverings, maintain 6-feet distancing, and urged not use trails if they or anyone in their household is experiencing COVID-19 symptoms View a complete list of walking paths.

 State Park Trails